 It is a more energy-efficient alternative that does not heat your kitchen, so it works quickly to cook your meal.

 GE cooktops have a decent proportion of their issues.
-Primary among them, it can not instantly be obvious to you how to remedy something that goes wrong.
+Primary among them, it can not instantly be obvious to you how to remedy something wrong.

 Bosch – induction cooktop problems